Module index_map_type¶

 additional elements are ignored); on other processes a 0-sized array can be

-the last dimension, and extent domain%local_size in the last dimension.
+dimension, and extent domain%local_size in the last dimension.

 g_index is then distributed to l_index according to domain,